 Located at 774 N County Hwy 393 in Santa Rosa Beach, Florida, the district dedicated itself to the control of disease-bearing mosquitoes and other insects for the comfort, health, and prosperity of locals and those visiting the area of Northwest Florida.
 That same dedication is still provided today.
 Therefore, advanced methods of surveillance, Arbovirus, Larvacide, Adulticide, Integrated Pest Management (IPM), and source reduction programs are implemented as part of our service to you.

-Currently, there are 44 ditches that we maintain.
-Thirty miles of that is composed of mosquito control ditches that are very well preserved via mowing, cleaning, and repairing at least twice a year.
+Currently, there are 44 ditches,(31 miles) that we maintain.
+The 31 miles of mosquito control ditches are well preserved via mowing, cleaning, and repairing at least twice a year.
 Though they were originally developed in the late 1960s for source reduction, the ditches continue to aid in the fight against mosquitoes by lowering the water table thus allowing it to perculate instead of remaining on the surface.
-This helps eliminate mosquito breeding grounds which results in a decreased mosquito population.

 Improving through technology ...

 In 2022, SWCMCD established its first aerial program by way of Unmanned Aircraft Systems (UAS)/Drone technology.
 This exciting advancement has greatly enhanced the efficiency, cost effectiveness, and safety of mosquito control operations for the district.

 Benefits of UAS include the following:

 - More precise treatments which equals more tax payer savings

 - Increased technician and civilian safety